JiePKU/MoLE/README.md

 This dataset involves three subsets:human-in-the-scene images, close-up of face images, and close-up of hand images, totally one million images.
 Moreover these images possess superior quality and boasts high aesthetic scores.

+#### We also provide the scripts of downloading raw images from corresponding websites.
+See directory ./climb_scripts

 ## Training
 MoLE contains three stages.